SgtCoDFish/cncf-toc/proposals/incubation/cert-manager.md

 > Demonstrate a substantial ongoing flow of commits and merged contributions

-All recent releases of cert-manager have included major features contributed by both the core maintainer team and community members, driven by a contiuous flow of commits every month.
+All recent releases of cert-manager have included major features contributed by both the core maintainer team and community members, driven by a continuous flow of commits every month.

 Looking at CNCF DevStats, cert-manager saw an average of [39 pull requests opened][AvgOpenedPRsCertManager] per month in the 6 months before February 2022 (excluding bots), with an average of [30 PRs merged per month][AvgMergedPRsCertManager] in the same time period.

 The above numbers only count the main cert-manager repo; as mentioned previously, there are several cert-manager subprojects being regularly worked on too, including the cert-manager website.
 Across all repos we see an average of [78 merged PRs][AvgMergedPRsAllRepos] per month in the same time period as above.

 ### Versioning

 > A clear versioning scheme

 cert-manager has had a clear versioning scheme and a regular release cadence for over a year.
 Details can be seen on the cert-manager website under our [Supported Releases][] page, which documents full and clear support lifecycles for the main cert-manager project.
-We broadly use SemVer.
+The versioning scheme is similar to Kubernetes in that we try to avoid making any breaking changes wherever possible but if we do have to make a breaking change, we don't do so without signposting that the change is coming for several versions.

-Being closely tied to Kubernetes, cert-manager also makes great efforts to be clear which versions of Kubernetes itself are supported by a given version of cert-manager.
+Being closely tied to Kubernetes, cert-manager also makes great efforts to be clear which versions of Kubernetes it is compatible with.

 ### Security Process

-> Clearly documented security processes explaining how to report security issues
+> Clearly documented security processes explaining how to report security issues to the project, and describing how the project provides updated releases or patches to resolve security vulnerabilities

 A security reporting mechanism was added in 2021 with a clear [security process][] and a dedicated email address: `cert-manager-security@googlegroups.com`.
 This security policy applies to all subprojects under the cert-manager umbrella too.

+Our security process states that we'll aim to reply to any reports as soon as we possibly can and that we'll try to formulate a plan of action within 24 hours of acknowledging the report.

 ## The cert-manager Project

 ### Encouraging Open Source

-We endeavour to help people where possible to contribute to the project.
-We marked some of our repos for [Hacktoberfest](https://hacktoberfest.digitalocean.com/) to encourage contributions, and two of our maintainers mentored Google Summer of Code projects in 2021.
+We endeavour to help people to contribute to cert-manager and to open source more widely, including:

+- Two of our maintainers mentoring Google Summer of Code projects in 2021, with ambitions to get involved with GSoC 2022 too.
+- Marking some of our repos for [Hacktoberfest](https://hacktoberfest.digitalocean.com/) for visibility
+- Trying to find "good first issues" and mark them where possible, making it easier for new contributors to get started

 We've run regular community meetings for years, too; daily standups are open to the public to join, and we also run a community meeting every other week which gives anyone a chance to participate.
 We're proud that some people have chosen to make their first ever open-source commits to the cert-manager project.

+For support we maintain a [cert-manager-dev](https://groups.google.com/g/cert-manager-dev) Google group, and we're very active on Slack to help people out, too.

 ### Subprojects